alphabet27/QGAN/README.md

-# QGAN
+# Novel protein sequence generation using Quantum GANs

-QGANs for novel protein sequence generation
+The aim of the project is to generate novel protein sequences using Quantum GANs.
+Details about the model, datasets used, references and other sources are mentioned in detail in the presentation final_submission.odp